wouterpeere/GHEtool/README.md

 monthly_load_cooling = [4000.0, 8000.0, 8000.0, 8000.0, 12000.0, 16000.0, 32000.0, 32000.0, 16000.0, 12000.0, 8000.0, 4000.0]  # in kWh
 ```

-Next, one creates the borefield object and sets the temperature constraints and the ground data.
+Next, one creates the borefield object in GHEtool and sets the temperature constraints and the ground data.

 ```Python
 # create the borefield object